Debunk 4 Myths About Bhutan Before Choosing An Excursion2India Tour Package

 Bhutan stresses on high value low volume tourism policy – a rarity at a time when most countries wish for mass tourism.
 This justifies why Bhutan imposes a sustainable development fee (SDF) on almost all tourists visiting the country.

-The mystery has led to some myths regarding Bhutan and quite a number of interested persons have not booked an Excursion2India tour package to Bhutan because of these.
-Debunking those myths surrounding Bhutan is a must so that each and every tourist can soak in the beauty offered by this wonderful place.
+The mystery surrounding Bhutan has led to some myths regarding it.
+Some possible visitors show interest but back out from booking an Excursion2India tour package to Bhutan because of these.
+It is important to debunk those myths so that each and every tourist can soak in the beauty offered by this wonderful place.

 • Myth 1:- “There Is Some Visitor Quota”